 Durable Dog Toys and Puzzles

 Be careful when picking out new toys for your puppy.
 If the toys are cheap and easily destroyed, your puppy may ingest parts of the toys, which can be dangerous.
 Balls are always wonderful to have on hand.
 Something that squeaks is a must-have.
 Anything that moves that he can chase is sure to be a hit!
 And puzzle games are a fun way to help your puppy develop his smarts!
-Here are 11 highly-rated super fun and durable dog toys for puppies:
+Here are a variety of highly-rated super fun and durable dog toys for puppies:

 Chuckit Dog Ball